cuhksam/emnlp2019.github.io/_pages/home.md

 Some preliminary information on registration found [here](./registration).
 More to follow soon.

 **August 12, 2019**.
 Information on [travel scholarships &amp; student volunteer program](./participants#travel-scholarships--student-volunteer-program) now available.
+The application form will follow soon.

 **July 27, 2019**.
 We added dedicated contact e-mail addresses for multiple chairs from our [Organizing Committee](./organization).